Entropy and the Link Action in the Causal Set Path-Sum: KR Orders and the Link Action

-We start with a brief review of the results of {\lc} \cite{carlip} on bilayer orders rephrased in the language of {\ql}s and {\pql}s. {\lc} noticed that for BL orders, the maximum number of possible links is $n^2/4$ and occurs only for the filling fraction $\vq_b=(1/2,1/2)$.
-A clever bounding argument (which we will also use in Sec.~\ref{section:klevels}) shows that to leading order
+We start with a brief review of the results of \cite{carlip} on {bilayer} orders rephrased in the language of {\ql}s and {\pql}s.
+For {bilayer} orders, the maximum number of possible links is $n^2/4$ and occurs only for the filling fraction $\vq_b=(1/2,1/2)$.
+A clever bounding argument used by the authors (and which we will also employ in Sec.~\ref{section:klevels}) shows that to leading order

 where $N_0=pn^2 \equiv \tilde{p}n^2/4$ and $p\leq 1/4$.
 Using Stirling's approximation to leading order in $n$

 where